mrodriguezalas/mrodriguezalas/README.md

 - 🧙‍♂️ I currently work as a Software Engineer at a startup company 📈
 - 👨‍💻 Check out the "Introduction to Python" course in my pinned repositorioes if you want to learn Python or Astronomy.
 - 📫 The best way to reach me is to contact me through my webpage murixum.dev

+_We make our world significant by the courage of our questions and the depth of our answers. - Carl Sagan_